Clint Eastwood filmography

 Eastwood's debut as a producer began in 1982 with two films, Firefox and Honkytonk Man.
 In 1985, Eastwood directed Pale Rider, which was the highest-grossing western of the 1980s.
 Eastwood also has contributed music to his films, either through performing or composing.
-He received the Academy Award for Best Director and Best Picture for his 1992 western Unforgiven.
+He received the Academy Awards for Best Director and Best Picture for his 1992 western Unforgiven.
 In 2003, Eastwood directed an ensemble cast, including Sean Penn, Tim Robbins, Kevin Bacon, Laurence Fishburne, Marcia Gay Harden, and Laura Linney, in Mystic River.
 For their performances, Penn and Robbins respectively won Best Actor and Best Supporting Actor, making Mystic River the first film to win both categories since Ben Hur in 1959.
 In 2004, Eastwood once again won the Academy Awards for Best Picture and Director, this time for Million Dollar Baby starring Hilary Swank.
 In 2006, he directed the companion war films Flags of Our Fathers and Letters from Iwo Jima, which depict the Battle of Iwo Jima from the perspectives of the U.S. and Japan, respectively.
 In 2008, Eastwood directed and starred as protagonist Walt Kowalski in Gran Torino.
 His most recent acting role was for the film Cry Macho (2021), which he also directed and produced for Warner Bros.
 Pictures, a studio he worked with from 1971 up until 2024 for Juror #2.

 Throughout his career, Eastwood has received numerous accolades.
 In 1996, Eastwood was a recipient of the AFI Life Achievement Award.
 In 2006, he received the Stanley Kubrick Britannia Award for Excellence in Film from the BAFTA.
 A 2009 recipient, he was awarded the National Medal of Arts in 2010, the highest such honor given by the United States government.